MicrosoftEdge/magic-mirror-demo/README.md

 5. On the ribbon, Change the taget architecture from *Any CPU* to *ARM*
 6. Click play (it should say *Remote Machine*)
 7. A prompt should appear asking you for the *Machine Name*.
 Set the IPv4 of your RP as the *Machine Name* and select *Universal* for the *Require Authentication*
-8. and voilà...
+8. and voilà :beaker:!
 You have succesfully installed the Magic Mirror hosted web app in your RP running Windows IoT core.

 If you want a tutorial with pretty pictures, you can find it [here](https://microsoftedge.github.io/WebAppsDocs/en-US/win10/DeployToPiWithVS.htm).